exoplatform/exo-documentation/docs/Administration.rst

 right panel shows information of the selected group and of its members with the Add Member form.

+.. _ExistingGroups:

+**Existing Groups**

+By default, in eXo Platform there are 4 parent groups: Development, Organzation, Platform and Spaces.

+**Development** is a sample group, could be used to organize users.

+**Organization** helps you to organize your company: deparments, teams or any way to represent your organization.

+.. tip:: Notice that these groups i.e. those under Organization group have no specific effects in the product.
+         They are just made as a placeholder.

+**Platform** helps to define roles in the platform, it contains 4 sub groups:
+-  Administration: contains users having administrative roles i.e. who are able to access the Administration menu |imagee354|.
+-  Guests: contains external users to the platform, they have access only to public content of the platform
+-  Users: contains all the platform users able to connect to the platform
+-  Content Management: contains users who have permissions to add and manage content in the platform

+.. note: Any registred user is automatically added to the platform/users group to be able to connect.

+.. _spacesGroups:

+**Spaces** is the parent group for all spaces groups.
+When creating a space, its corresponding group is added as sub group to ``Spaces`` parent group.

 .. _AddNewGroup:

 Adding a new group